Skip to content

 History of The Bernards Township Flag

 Bernards Township has an impressive history that dates back to the early 1600s.
-One of the things that the Mr. Local History Project started digging into are the origins of the Bernards Township official flag.
+The Mr. Local History Project started investigating the origins of the Bernards Township official flag.
 Let’s see what we’ve found.

 As with all Mr. Local History retrospectives, we often update the post when we learn stories and are sent photos from our internet community.
 We will continue to grow this piece as information becomes available.
 If you have a comment or photo, feel free to post at the bottom of this page or drop us a note.